Trial and error: early pilot training for the RFC in the Great War

 (For previous episodes scroll down)

-The weather at Estrée Blanche worsened as the season dipped into a wintry December (1917), and fog made reconnaissance in the whole area extraordinarily difficult.
-22 squadron was tasked with finding out what the enemy was up to around Cambrai, information which headquarters badly needed.
+The weather at Estrée Blanche aerodrome worsened in mid-November (1917), and fog made reconnaissance in the whole area extraordinarily difficult.
+22 Squadron, still under the command of Major Leonard Learmount, was tasked with finding out what the enemy was up to around German-held Cambrai, information which headquarters badly needed for the planned British assault there on the Hindenburg Line, a heavily fortified German defensive line to the west of the town.

 A and B Flights of 22 Squadron with a Bristol Fighter early in 1918.

-Reconnaissance sorties were fraught with risk.
-Crews transited to the Cambrai area at about 3,000ft, then descended gingerly through the fog as low as they dared, hoping to get sight of the ground and evidence of enemy movements without colliding with church spires or rooftops.
+Fog made 22 Sqn’s preparatory reconnaissance sorties dangerous and reduced their effectiveness.
+Crews transited to the Cambrai area at about 3,000ft, then descended gingerly through the fog as low as they dared, hoping to get sight of the ground and evidence of enemy movements before colliding with church spires or rooftops.

 This patch of grass was the location of the Estrée Blanche mess buildings in the corner of the aerodrome, looking south west over the village.
 This was an agricultural and coal-mining area, and the now-grassed-over coal slag heaps are visible in the middle distance.
 Mounds like them took the lives of low-flying airmen when the weather was foggy.

-The Cambrai offensive ground to a halt about 7 December, and there was a lull because the weather was so bad and Christmas was approaching.
+Back at Estrée Blanche there was a lull in the fighting because the weather was so bad, the Cambrai advance had petered out, and Christmas was approaching.
 Whitehouse wrote: “The patrols were dull…compared with the hair-raising experiences of the summer.
 But I was feeling the strain.
 I did not sleep well and went off my food completely.
 It was only when we settled down to put on a show for Christmas Eve that I forgot my troubles.”

 Whitehouse described the festive preparations: “We got up a programme that was a honey for wartime humour.
 Among the mechanics we had a wealth of talent, so we could put on a show worthy of any outfit out there!”
 They rigged up lights powered from a dynamo lorry and searched out decorations to put up.

-Finally, the Christmas dinner: “The officers, led by Major Learmount, came in and served the Christmas Eve dinner, bundled up in aprons and mess jackets and suitably armed with towels and napkins.
+Finally, the dinner on Christmas Eve: “The officers, led by Major Learmount, came in and served the Christmas dinner, bundled up in aprons and mess jackets and suitably armed with towels and napkins.
 We sang and gave cheers for everyone we could think of.
 There never was such a dinner or so much fun!”

 Learmount in his RAF uniform.
 The RFC, a corps of the army during most of the war, became the nation’s autonomous air arm on 1 April 1918.

 Then they put on the show, with “the inevitable slightly bawdy female impersonator”, tricks, recitations and plenty of songs accompanied by piano.
-Marie, Annette, and their mother were guests, along with quite a few other “puzzled-looking” civilians from the village, and they were given seats at the front near the piano.
+Marie and Annette, waitresses from the small estaminet in the village – and their mother – were guests of honour, along with quite a few other “puzzled-looking” civilians from Estrée Blanche, and they were given seats at the front near the piano.
 It all ended with God Save the King and the Marseillaise.

 The squadron commander who had bid Whitehouse farewell was now the very last of the aircrew left from January 1917, but he had his work to keep him sane.
 He still had to lead 22 Squadron’s mechanics, armourers, stores-wallahs, cooks and caterers whose names he knew well, and to encourage the new, barely-trained young pilots and observers to believe in their roles and in their ability to carry them out.

-The RFC shipped him back to England, where he was sent to St Bartholomew’s hospital, London.
-At “Bart’s” he met “Peggy” Ball, a young nursing auxiliary charged with looking after him.
-Less than two months later he married her in a church in Muswell Hill, north London, where her parents lived.
+At “Bart’s”, Learmount met “Peggy” Ball, a young nursing auxiliary charged with looking after him.
+Less than two months later – on 7th May – he married her in a church in Muswell Hill, north London, where her parents lived.

-It was early May, the war was still raging, and victory was certainly not in sight.
-Nevertheless, the couple took a few days off to honeymoon at a pub on the south bank of the River Thames, near Staines – very rural in those days – and they went rowing together.
+While Leonard and Peggy were exchanging vows, the German Spring Offensive was still advancing, but the Allied victory that (we now know) was to come in November was nowhere in sight at that time.
+Nevertheless, the newlyweds took a few days off to honeymoon at a pub on the banks of the River Thames, at Staines, 15 miles west of London – very rural in those days – and they went rowing together.
 Wedding photographs show Learmount left the church still using a walking stick.

 A cutting from the Daily Mirror.
 Learmount, leaning on a walking stick, is leaving St James’s Church, Muswell Hill, London with his bride.
-He was 28 then, but looks much older here.
+He was 28 then, but looks much older.
 Convalescence would have to continue on honeymoon.

-Until his demob in 1919, Learmount continued to serve in the newly-formed RAF on training, tactics and intelligence duties.
-On discharge, he returned to his trading job in the Far East.
-His new wife and baby son joined him there a few months later.
+Upon his demobilisation in February 1919, Learmount returned to his trading job in the Far East.
+Once he was established there, his new wife and baby son, travelling by ship (of course), joined him there a few months later.

 The marriage lasted a lifetime.